zhifengzhang-sz/qi-v2-dp/docs/qi/core/services/config/file_list.import_.md

  * Provides functionality to load and merge service configurations from JSON
  * and environment files.
 Handles loading, parsing, and merging of configuration
  * data while providing type safety and error handling.
- *
- * @author Zhifeng Zhang
- * @modified 2024-11-30
- * @created 2024-11-29
- *
- * @note
- * This file is automatically processed by a pre-commit script to ensure
- * that file headers are up-to-date with the author's name and modification date.
  */

 import { readFile } from "fs/promises";
 import { ApplicationError, ErrorCode, ErrorDetails } from "@qi/core/errors";
 import { loadEnv } from "@qi/core/utils";
 import { logger } from "@qi/core/logger";
 import { ServiceConfig, EnvConfig } from "./types.js";

 /**
  * Service configuration loader class
  */